Dick DeVos: Arts funding

 The Dick and Betsy DeVos Foundation has supported ArtPrize, an art competition in Grand Rapids, since 2009.

 In 2010 Betsy and Dick DeVos committed $22.5 million to the Kennedy Center Institute of Arts Management, which was thereupon renamed the DeVos Institute of Arts Management at the Kennedy Center.
 It offers "practical training to arts managers and board members on stages of professional development in the United States and around the world"; its centerpiece is the "Capacity Building programs, which offer technical assistance to arts managers and their boards through seminars, web chats, and on-site consultations."
 The gift was the largest private donation in the Kennedy Center's history and part was to be spent on arts groups in Michigan hit hard by the recession.

 Free-market economics

-The foundation has also given money to organizations that promote free-market economics, such as the Grand Rapids-based Acton Institute; the Heritage Foundation; and the Hudson Institute.
-Also the DeVos family has contributed much to Northwood University in Midland, Michigan.
-This includes various donations of scholarships, buildings and uncountable financial donations.
+The foundation has also given money to organizations that promote free-market economics, such as the Grand Rapids-based Acton Institute, The Heritage Foundation, and the Hudson Institute.
+The DeVos family also has contributed to Northwood University in Midland, Michigan, including donations for scholarships, buildings, and other financial donations.